Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 ✅ Pros

-• Fast-absorbing and easy to layer
+• Fast-absorbing and easy to fit into a simple routine

 ❌ Cons